IVF Fundraising: Guide to Costs, Funding and Treatments

 2. Intrauterine Insemination (IUI)

 This method is a common choice for male-factor infertility and proves less expensive and less invasive than IVF or In Vitro Fertilisation.
-That said, many studies show that it can take multiple attempts before conception is achieved and with each cycle costing about $3,000, what seems like a more affordable option can add up quickly.
+That said, many studies show that it can take multiple attempts before conception is achieved.

 3. In Vitro Fertilisation (IVF)